Delayed Firearm Transaction A Delayed Response Does Not Mean You Are Denied

-The processing time of a delayed transaction is dependant on a wide variety of factors (age of incomplete charge or disposition information, multi-state records,or the availability of information from local and state law enforcement agencies).
+The processing time of a delayed transaction is dependent on a wide variety of factors (age of incomplete charge or disposition information, multi-state records,or the availability of information from local and state law enforcement agencies).
 This process can be very time consuming, especially if records are old and have not been converted to an automated system.

 The Privacy Act of 1974 restricts the dissemination of specific information via the telephone.
 Under the provisions of 28, U.S.C., §§16.30 through 16.34, you can obtain a copy (for a fee) of any identification record the FBI may maintain on you by contacting the following unit at the address and telephone number provided: